dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign/exec/entries/Onboarding.md

 performs quick text shortcuts.

-if a valid key entered into `es.MultiBlock.Sign.Text` (directly or via API), the block would:
+if a valid key is entered into `es.MultiBlock.Sign.Text` (directly or via API), the block would:

 - change text's visual appearance to it's corresponding value